mkzim13/Superfoods/superfoods-project-narrative.md

 ---

+### Tools Used

+We used **Canva** as our primary design and production tool for this project.
+Canva was easy to access, intuitive to learn, and well‑suited for creating visually appealing layouts with minimal setup time.
+Its built‑in templates, graphics, and formatting features allowed us to experiment with color, hierarchy, and visual balance without requiring prior design experience.
+A major advantage was Canva’s collaborative environment: all team members could access the project remotely and work concurrently, which streamlined editing, reduced handoff delays, and enabled rapid iteration based on feedback.
+Overall, Canva supported both the instructional and aesthetic goals of the brochure while facilitating efficient teamwork.

+---

 ## Deliverable Overview

-The final deliverable was a **two‑sided tri‑fold brochure**.
+The final deliverable was a **two‑sided tri‑fold brochure** created using Canva.
 The front and back panels formed the cover and closing sections, while the interior panels presented the instructional content.

 For each featured superfood, the brochure included: